JSBmanD/docs/pages/apps/retrieving-last-attributed-touch-data.md

 ## Required SDK Methods

+[block:callout]
+{
+  "type": "warning",
-!!! warning "LATD for Self-Attributing Networks"
-    This endpoint reads last attributed touch data from our Persona store.
+  "title": "LATD for Self-Attributing Networks", "body": "This endpoint reads last attributed touch data from our Persona store.
 If you invoke it immediately after session start, it may not contain the most recent attribution data.
-Requests to self-attributing networks (SANs) like Facebook and Google are processed asynchronously and take time to finish.
+Requests to self-attributing networks (SANs) like Facebook and Google are processed asynchronously and take time to finish."
+}
+[/block]

 ### Android

+[block:callout]
+{
+  "type": "info",
-!!! info "Attribution Window Logic"
+  "title": "Attribution Window Logic",
-    When calling the LATD method, you can also provide a value for the `attributionWindow` you want applied to the data.
-If you do not provide a value within the SDK, Branch will use the attribution window setting value in your Branch dashboard.
+  "body": "When calling the LATD method, you can also provide a value for the `attributionWindow` you want applied to the data.
+If you do not provide a value within the SDK, Branch will use the attribution window setting value in your Branch dashboard."
+}
+[/block]

 ```
 // init the LATD call from inside the initSession